reconquest/sould/README.md

 ## Usage

-I'' tell you a story about my imaginary friend Jack.
+I'll tell you a story about my imaginary friend Jack.
 Jack is software engineer, as you can guess.

 Jack has a git repository which stores templates of configuration files for